Why for to labor in archaic art

 At any thought that might sweet truth confound.

 Still, what of love can ever said be true

 Where painted countenance and lace do ply

-Their time worn trade, gulled hearts to woo
+Their tawdry time worn trade, gulled hearts to woo

-That truth may soon upon the alter die?
+That love may soon upon the altar die?

 This stylograph I wield at heavy cost,

 Which, given grace, I should in candor toss.